johnzastrow/phpblog/hugo-export/posts/2008-07-05-selecting-date-from-a-mysql-field-in-specific-format.md

 ---
-title: Selecting Date from a Mysql field in specific format
+ #  Selecting Date from a Mysql field in specific format
 categories:
   - Database